 Understanding adenomyosis is crucial for those women who are trying to conceive because of the impact that it has on fertility.

-Adenomyosis is a chronic condition wherein cells from the endometrial lining of the uterus become embedded in the muscular walls of the uterus and continue to multiply.
+Adenomyosis, also referred to as endometrial hyperplasia, is a chronic condition wherein cells from the endometrial lining of the uterus become embedded in the muscular walls of the uterus and continue to multiply.
 It is commonly confused with another reproductive medical problem called endometriosis.
 However, it is considered to be a separate medical condition because endometriosis causes the endometrial lining to grow outside of the uterus, and adenomyosis only happens inside the uterus.
 Doctors believe that it is caused by trauma to the uterus during childbirth or from a cesarean section.
 Because of its uncomfortable symptoms and effect on a woman’s fertility, it is important that all women take the time to read the following information about this condition.

 What Are the Symptoms of Adenomyosis?